 Many security vulnerabilities are discovered after the product is released.
-Multiple stakeholders such as finders, upstream vendors, vendors, defenders, and users are involved in the coordinated disclosure effort.
-Stakeholders are encouraged to follow some guidelines set out by international bodies like ISO, to formulate the basis of their disclosure practice.
+Multiple stakeholders-including finders, upstream vendors, vendors, defenders, and users-are involved in the coordinated disclosure effort.
+Stakeholders are encouraged to follow guidelines set out by international bodies like FIRST and ISO to formulate the basis of their disclosure practice.